MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 We are in the early stages of rolling out the semantic index to all organizations with Copilot for Microsoft 365 and an eligible Microsoft 365 license, without any administrative involvement.

 We have received feedback from customers that the semantic index enablement status indicator previously in the Microsoft 365 Admin Center was confusing.
-To reduce customer confusion, we have temporarily removed the indicator until we are able to determine a better approach.
-There is no change to our commitment to providing customers with an exceptional search experience, and Microsoft will continue to automatically index organizations.
+To reduce customer confusion, we have temporarily removed the indicator until we're able to determine a better approach.
+There's no change to our commitment to providing customers with an exceptional search experience, and Microsoft will continue to automatically index organizations.

 ## Data flows